U.S. expels Venezuelan diplomats in tit-for-tat move over unrest

 The crisis, in which more than 500 people have been arrested and about 150 injured over two weeks, has brought remonstrations from the U.S. government and attracted wider attention.

-The 51-year-old former union activist, who narrowly won a presidential election in April to replace Chavez, says international media are in league with "imperialists" abroad to project an image of chaos and repression in Venezuela.
+The 51-year-old former union activist, who narrowly won a presidential election to replace Chavez last year, says international media are in league with "imperialists" abroad to project an image of chaos and repression in Venezuela.

 MARADONA BACKS MADURO